Kia Sportage review and buyer's guide

 Do yourself a favour: Don’t drive the GT-Line unless you really intend to buy it.
 Because the interior there will sweep you off your feet.
 The panoramic, seamless instrument panel and infotainment display is a huge party piece.
 It’s revolutionary among dashboards for a mainstream car, particularly compared to the tablet-infused dashboard design of most - including Mazda, which is supposed to have an edge on plush interior design.

-You might be somewhat sceptical of the absence of a dedicated driver’s binnacle for the revs and speedo, but after driving Sportage in the middle of the day during an Australian November, you’ll be converted.
+You might be somewhat skeptical of the absence of a dedicated driver’s binnacle for the revs and speedo, but after driving Sportage in the middle of the day during an Australian November, you’ll be converted.
 One minor criticism, though is, the speedo and tacho could have been placed slightly closer together to optimise visibility, inside the rim of the steering wheel, but otherwise it’s a very good execution.

 The whole interior is better than Euro.